WHAT IS A PHYSIOTHERAPIST?

 Physiotherapists are highly qualified, university-trained health professionals who work in partnership with their patients to effectively treat physical injuries and ailments.

 Our physios use advanced techniques and evidence-based care to assess, diagnose, treat and prevent a wide range of health conditions and movement disorders.
-Visits with your physio at our Newstead / Teneriffe, New Farm or Clayfield location will help repair damage, reduce stiffness and pain, increase mobility and improve quality of life.
+Visits with your physio at our Newstead location will help repair damage, reduce stiffness and pain, increase mobility and improve quality of life.

 Our physios are able to help with a broad range of physical issues.
 These include both new (acute) injuries and old (chronic) conditions.
 Our hands-on, tailored approach to physiotherapy ensures each client receives the best course of treatment.

-We treat a wide variety of clients at our Newstead / Teneriffe and New Farm clinics.
-This includes helping athletes optimise their performance, gym and personal trainers create exercise programs and prevent injury, and even surgeons to prepare patients for surgery and rehabilitate them afterwards.
+We treat a wide variety of clients at our clinic in Newstead.
+This includes helping athletes optimise their performance, treating office workers with neck pain and back pain, and preparing patients for surgery as well as guiding them through rehabilitation afterwards.

 All the physios at our Brisbane clinics are highly proficient and experienced in working with a range of conditions including: